-Warner Pacific College is operated under the auspices of the Church of God (Anderson, Indiana) as a place of education and service for people, regardless of their denomination, who desire a quality liberal arts education in a vital Christian community.
+Warner Pacific University is operated under the auspices of the Church of God (Anderson, Indiana) as a place of education and service for people, regardless of their denomination, who desire a quality liberal arts education in a vital Christian community.
 Founded in 1937 in Spokane, Washington, it was incorporated as Pacific Bible College and prepared church leaders during its early years.
 A desire for a more central location in the Pacific Northwest led to a move to Portland in 1940.
 In 1959, the name of the institution was changed to Warner Pacific College in honor of one of the early founders of the church as well as to reflect its growing liberal arts emphasis.
+In 2018, the name was changed to Warner Pacific University to more accurately reflect the growth and development it has experienced in the scope of the programs offered and the scale of what its graduates are achieving.
 It has been accredited by the Northwest Commission on Colleges and Universities (8060 165th Ave.
-NE, Suite 100, Redmond, WA 98052; Telephone: 425.558.4224; FAX: 425.376.0596) since 1961.
-Additionally, the college is approved by the State of Oregon (www.doj.state.or.us/finfraud/) to offer degree programs and for the training of teachers in identified subject areas.
-Warner Pacific has also been approved to offer specific degree programs in the State of Washington (see page 209).
+NE, Suite 100, Redmond, WA 98052; Telephone: 425.558,4224; FAX: 425.376.0596) since 1961.
+Additionally, the university is approved by the State of Oregon (www.doj. state.or.us/finfraud/) to offer degree programs and for the training of teachers in identified subject areas.
+Warner Pacific has also been approved to offer specific degree programs in the State of Washington (see page 221).